Updated

 Pros:

-- Use your own cable — easy to replace if it wears out (£80–150)
+- Replaceable cable (£80–150) if it wears out

 Cons:

-- Slightly slower routine — a few extra seconds each charge session
+- A few extra seconds per session

 Every UK Home Charger by Cable Type